artyomb/ruby_gl/glyphs.md

 </p>

 # Stargate the ancients' language
 I'm a big fan of the Stargate series!
-I was thinking about the ordinary symbols of the ancients' language.
+I was thinking about the unordinary symbols of the ancients' language.

 I found their form to have a bit-like structure.
 So I started with a randomly generated pattern NxN.